MichaelC-dev/qlang/README.md

 - a lexer for tokenisation,
 - a recursive-descent parser for AST construction,
 - a static type-checker for ensuring programming correctness,
-- an evaluator/runtime for semantic execution,
+- a runtime for semantic execution,
 - and a quantum register engine for state evolution and measurement.